Maricunga Lithium Resource Expansion and Finance Activities Update

 - 501 undisturbed core samples taken for drainable porosity tests which were sent to Geosystems Analysis (GSA), Daniel B. Stephens and Associates, Corelabs and the British Geological Survey.

-Positive results with average lithium concentration of 989 mg/l and maximum value of 3,375 mg/l are shown in Table 1 below.
-This incorporates the results of all drilling in the Old Code mining concessions where recent drilling was completed.
-This excludes results from within the Litio properties, which are New Code mining concessions, in the core of the salar, with higher grades.
+Positive results with average lithium concentrations of 989 mg/l and maximum values of 3,375 mg/l are shown in Table 1 below.

 0 Kommentare